Best American Civil War Books

 Topic: Lincoln’s leadership and his cabinet during the Civil War.

-Summary: Goodwin examines how Lincoln strategically assembled a cabinet of political opponents.
-The book highlights Lincoln’s wisdom, leadership, and ability to unite a divided government.
-This study of political strategy offers deep insight into one of America’s greatest presidents.
+Summary: Goodwin details how Lincoln managed to get his political enemies to join his cabinet.
+The book chronicles Lincoln’s wisdom, leadership, and unifying of a divided government.
+The study of political strategy provides excellent insight into one of America’s greatest presidents.

 5. The Civil War Trilogy: Gods and Generals / The Killer Angels / The Last Full Measure – Michael & Jeff Shaara